stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Manual ban list for troublesome address
+## Manual Ban List For Troublesome Address

 Yes, there is a list to put non desirable addresses, but not only addresses, you can put even users or domains, it's located on `/etc/postfix/rules/lista_negra`.